Hongshen2010/deal_ranking/README.md

 ```

-So far, I collect more than 3000 pieces of deals from a few webpages.
+So far, I have collected more than 3000 pieces of deals from a few websites.
 Since the rawly crawled data contains many dump words, I have to run several scripts to deal with it.
 Then remove the stop words from the files.